 |Development centre of the Heart of Slovenia||ERDF email@example.com||Slovenia|

-15 partners from 8 European countries (Romania, Slovakia, Hungary, Slovenia, Czech Republic, Germany, Croatia and Bosnia and Herzegovina) have launched D-STIR project in Košice, Slovakia.
-On 22nd and 23rd February 2017 kick off meeting has...
+15 partners from 8 European countries (Romania, Slovakia, Hungary, Slovenia, Czech Republic, Germany, Croatia and Bosnia and Herzegovina) have successfully brought to an end D-STIR project, which has in the last two years worked on understanding...

 In June, Development Centre of the Heart of Slovenia organized the last workshop for companies in the wood industry, with whom D-STIR partner actively approached the promotion of responsible research and innovation in local companies in Heart of...